Kerepēhi Raw Water Upgrades

 What's happening with the supply pipes?

 The previous 5.3km-long water pipe that supplies raw water had come to the end of its life and has been replaced with a wider pipe.
+The switch to the new pipeline has now been completed.

 Above: The red and blue line is the water main which has been replacedThe budgets were approximately $2.7 million for the tanks and $6.05 million for the pipeline.